omahs/imx-docs/docs/main/guides/integrate-your-application/marketplaces.md

 keywords: [imx-traders]
 ---

-As an exchange platform, Immutable X provides all the features needed to create a marketplace for the assets created and stored on the platform.
+As an exchange platform, ImmutableX provides all the features needed to create a marketplace for the assets created and stored on the platform.
 Once listings are created from user accounts, it is often common to have a separate marketplace section to show all the current orders.

 ## Orders

-Orders on Immutable X all include a buy and sell side.
-To fill or partially fill an order, an order with the opposite buy and sell tokens is created and sent to Immutable X. It is important to note there are different _statuses_ an Immutable X order can have:
+Orders on ImmutableX all include a buy and sell side.
+To fill or partially fill an order, an order with the opposite buy and sell tokens is created and sent to ImmutableX.
+It is important to note there are different _statuses_ an ImmutableX order can have:

 - **Active** - Order is valid and can be filled or partial filled.
 - **Filled** - Order is completed and the asset(s) have been transferred.